 Improves Muscular Endurance

-You can increase muscle growth and improve muscular endurance with circuit training.
+You can increase muscle growth and improve muscular endurance with weight-lifting circuits

 Muscle endurance is how long your body can sustain an exercise.
 Muscle growth occurs when you lift moderate to heavy weights for many reps.
 If you’re consistently circuit training with weights and pushing yourself to hit high reps, you’ll find you can perform exercises for longer without fatigue and lift heavier weights for more reps.